microsoft/WhatTheHack/057-AzureRouteServer/Coach/README.md

 ### Additional Coach Prerequisites

-In Challenge 00, the students will run a script from this Resources.zip file that deploys a baseline Hub & Spoke network topology into their Azure subscriptions with Linux VMs.
+In Challenge 00, the students will run a script from the `Resources.zip` file that deploys a baseline Hub & Spoke network topology into their Azure subscriptions with Linux VMs.
+The script file name is `HubAndSpoke.azcli`.

 The coach should provide the students with the Username and password used for the Ubuntu VMs:
 - username: azureuser